timothymalcham/learning-journey/README.md

 <img width="726" alt="image" src="https://github.com/timothymalcham/learning-journey/assets/2825063/83c2f7dd-0fe2-425f-8a19-fca714150a7f">

 I've started to devote 2 hours a day to studying.
 1 hour for math, 1 hour for programming/comp-sci related learning.

+This month I've been working on basic math skills, working through The Cherno's C++ YT videos, and starting the Let's Go book.